MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 - **Single vs. multi-language copilot**: Decide whether to develop a single copilot that supports multiple languages or separate copilots for each language.
 This decision depends on factors like resource availability, maintenance capabilities, and the complexity of the languages involved.

-- **Translation timing**: Consider whether translations should be set during the configuration phase or provided in real-time at runtime.
+- **Translation timing**: Consider whether translations should be set during the configuration phase or provided in real time at runtime.
 Configured translations offer stability and control, while real-time translations provide flexibility and rapid deployment.

 Learn more: